immunant/c2rust/README.md

 The refactoring tool, idiomize, has different passes to idiomize translated Rust code.
 Some of the passes are run on idividual files and some on an entire Cargo build directory.
+This tool is in its early phases and still under development.
-More detailed information on the tool can be found [here](rust-refactor).
+More detailed information on it can be found [here](rust-refactor).

 ## Cross Checking